Jutho/KrylovKit.jl/README.md

   `inner` function, thereby effectively treating the vector as living in a real vector space.
 Furthermore, in this setting, only real linear combinations of vectors are allowed, so that for the case of `eigsolve`, only real eigenvalues and eigenvectors are computed.
 An error will be thrown if the requested list of eigenvalues contains complex eigenvalues.

+In addition, the following is technically a breaking change:
 * The verbosity system, the different verbosity levels and the output formatting have been redesigned (both in the primal methods and the rrules).
 The default verbosity level is now 1, which means that warnings will be printed by default, but all other output
   (info messages) are suppressed.
 Before, the default verbosity was such that all output (including warnings) were suppressed.